epicodus-classroom/dei-curriculum/dei-reflections/10_changing_master_to_main_gh_reflection.md

 Please write a reflection about this prompt:

-> Can you share another example of language use that you think should be changed to be more inclusive?
-Or, an example of a change in language use that has made an impact on you, your friend, or family?
+> Share another example of language use that you think should be changed to be more inclusive.
+Or, an example of a change in language use that has made an impact on you, your friend, or family.

 To review the lesson for this prompt, visit this link: